mtripg6666tdr/candyget/README.md

 #### By HTTP methods

-Instead of passing the return type as a parameter, you can use shorthand functions.
+You can use shorthand functions instead of passing the HTTP method as a parameter.
 ```js
 candyget("GET", URL, RETURN_TYPE, OPTIONS, BODY);
 // equals